tbarron/tbarron.github.io/index.md

  * Do I want this list of things to do on this page or off on a page by itself?

+ * Read about jekyll's post_url tag at https://jekyllrb.com/docs/templates/\#post-url

+ * Pasting in emacs is messed up.
+Every time I paste, the cursor jumps to the top of the page and the pasted material winds up someplace I don't want it AND it gets mangled.
+Need to figure this out.

  * ...

 ## Answered Questions, Completed Tasks ##